 "UKAHPP places emphasis not only on formal training but also on the creative use of knowledge gained in training, and the personal qualities of creativity, openness, warmth and maturity."

 UKAHPP does not provide accreditation for psychotherapeutic counsellors working with children and young adults.
 For more information please see College of Child and Adolescent Psychotherapies (C-CAP) on the UKCP website.

-Before applying for accreditation/Full membership as either a Counsellor or Psychotherapist you first be (or become) an Associate member working-towards-accreditation, via a quick and straightforward application process - see website or contact email@example.com
+Before applying for accreditation/Full membership as either a Psychotherapeutic Counsellor or Psychotherapist you must first be (or become) an Associate member working-towards-accreditation, via a quick and straightforward application process –please see the website or contact email@example.com

-There are two routes to UKAHPP accreditation as a counsellor, and further requirements which apply to both routes.
+There are two routes to UKAHPP accreditation as a Psychotherapeutic Counsellor, and further requirements, which apply to both routes.